KKBhatt17/Hear-Disease-Prediction-and-Seriousness-Calculation-Project/README.md

-# CS-725-Project-Code
-## Project Title: Heart Disease prdiction and seriousness calculation.
+#Project Title: Heart Disease Prdiction and Seriousness Calculation.
-Team:
-1. Ayush Singh Chauhan (213059001)
-2. Karnika Shivhare (204050010)
-3. Krishnakant Bhatt (21Q050016)

-This repo contain the code files for CS 725 project.
+This repository contain the code files for the project.

 ## There is a ipython notebook which consists code for:
 1. Implementation of all the models.